 In general, medical emergencies, family emergencies and university-sponsored conflicts are the only valid reasons for missing an examination or the due date of a case.
-In all such instances, I require some form of supporting documentation, such as a signed note from a physician.
+In all such instances, I require some form of supporting documentation, such as a signed note from a physician, and I may ask that you register your situation with the Office of Student Emergency Services.
 At that point I will decide the best make-up alternative on a case-by-case basis, which could mean a make-up exam or recalculating the semester grade to omit the missed component, depending on the circumstances.
 In the case of a conflict due to a university-sponsored event, you must notify me as soon as you are aware of the conflict and before the examination date or assignment due date.
 An interview or office visit is not a valid reason to miss an examination or an assignment due date.
 If you anticipate a conflict with an exam or case due date (see "Course Schedule" below), I urge you to make alternate arrangements for that activity or event (or plan to turn in your case early), and to maintain availability throughout the finals period until confirmation of the day and time of the final exam.